-- Preheat oven to 375ºF and grease a large rimmed baking sheet with oil, or line with silicone mat.
+- Preheat oven to 375ºF.
+Grease a large rimmed baking sheet with oil or line with silicone mat.

-- In a small bowl combine olive oil, balsamic vinegar, maple syrup and salt.
-Whisk together and set aside.
+- In a small bowl, combine olive oil, balsamic vinegar, maple syrup, and salt.
+Set aside.

 - Prepare squash & brussels sprouts: Prepare squash by peeling, scooping out seeds, and cutting into one inch cubes.
 Place on baking sheet.
 Prepare Brussels sprouts by trimming ends and cutting in half lengthwise.
 Add to baking sheet with the squash, pour on the vinegar-oil mixture, and stir with spatula to combine.

 - Roast vegetables for 20 minutes, then stir and roast for another 10-15 minutes, until squash is soft and brussels sprouts are golden.

-- While the vegetables are roasting, make the dressing: combine all ingredients into small blender on high speed until smooth or combine in medium bowl, and whisk vigorously by hand.
+- While the vegetables are roasting, make the dressing: combine all ingredients into small blender on high speed until smooth or combine in medium bowl and whisk vigorously by hand.

 Dish best served warm, refrigerate leftovers.